oils-for-unix/oils/doc/oil-language-tour.md

    (provided by the Unix kernel).
 Understanding these common models will make you both a better shell user and Oil user.

-That's about it!
 Keep those 4 points in mind as you read the details below.

 [JSON]: https://json.org